Work visa for Portugal

 The Portuguese work visa comes in several types that you can request to relocate:

-- Residence permit for highly skilled workers, teachers or artists
+- Residence permits for highly skilled workers, teachers, or artists.

 You will need to meet the following requirements: